 Access to this vast amount of information enables States to assess whether or not a suspicious event has occurred and whether it constitutes a violation of the CTBT.

-There is a host of potential civil and scientific applications beyond using the data and their analysis to monitor compliance with the Treaty.
-These applications can help mitigate the effects of natural or man-made disasters, increase the wealth of knowledge about our planet and contribute in a diversity of ways to human welfare.
+Many civil and scientific applications for CTBT data exist beyond monitoring compliance with the Treaty.
+These applications can help mitigate the effects of natural or man-made disasters, increase the wealth of knowledge about our planet and contribute in a wide variety of ways to human welfare.
 At the time of the Treaty negotiations in the mid 1990s, these additional benefits were not anticipated.
 Only now is the international community beginning to understand their full potential.

 State-of-the-art science and technology